 "If you see results immediately, it is not due to new collagen and elastic tissue but rather due to the hydrating effects of the oil," Gmyrek said.
 "When your skin is well hydrated, the appearance of fine lines and wrinkles is improved."

-If the summer season is making your skin dry, Gmyrek recommends applying an oil to your face or body once or twice a day.
+Summer might make your skin dry, so Gmyrek recommends applying an oil to your face or body once or twice a day.
 Although the hydrating benefits may leave your skin feeling soft and smooth, it is important to remember that you still must include an SPF in your regimen, as most oils do not have sunscreen in them.

-If you're looking to incorporate a facial oil into your summer skin care routine, you still have plenty of time left to do so.
+If you're looking to incorporate a facial oil into your summer skin care routine, it's not too late!
 Not sure where to start?
 We asked the experts for some of their top picks that can help your skin get through the season.

 Dermatologist-recommended oils and serums